-Another special place for winter activities is the Bakuriani, a mountain-climatic resort in Borjomi municipality.
+If you are looking for another special place, you can go for winter activities in the Bakuriani, a mountain-climatic resort in Borjomi municipality.
 There is a variety of ski slopes and a wide selection of entertaining activities.
 The resort has hosted the stages of the Skitour World Cup and the Snowboard Cross World Cup.

 Enjoy the coniferous nature and the wonderfully fresh air and go sledding, skate in the ice rink, wander through the forest on a donkey, or ride a horse, or snowmobile.
 The best snowmobiling tours go through the Bakuriani-Tabatskuri route, where you go to Tabatskuri frozen lake.

 Bakhmaro awaits skiing, ski touring, catskiing, and guided backcountry skiing lovers.
 Watch the magical sunsets from atop the mountains and hills of Guria.